catalinghita8/android-mvp-dagger2/README.md

 When data is being retrieved (from any source), every response is propagated through callbacks all the way to the `NewsPresenter` that handles them accordingly.

-The same way as the Presenter-View relationship depends entirely on interfaces defined in `NewsContract`, decoupling is reinforced within the Model layer (entirely consisted by `NewsRepository`).
+The same way as the Presenter-View relation depends entirely on interfaces defined in `NewsContract`, decoupling is reinforced within the Model layer (entirely consisted by `NewsRepository`).
 Therefore, lower level components (which are the data sources: `NewsRemoteDataSource` and `NewsLocalDatasource`) are decoupled through `NewsDataSource` interface.
 Also, through their dependence on the same interface, these data sources are interchangeable.

 In this manner, the project respects the DIP (Dependency Inversion Principle) as both low and high level modules depend on abstractions.